9dots/devBots/13_reusable_functions.md

 * read and write functions

 ####Explore
-Ask students: How do we keep from walking into tables and walls?
-  + We have eyes to see where we're going and what's in front of us, but robots do not.
-  + We can attach sensors to robots to give them more abilities.
+We have created many functions for the little steps our robots need to take in order to complete the mazes.
+How can we sequence the functions to have robot move around the maze below?

 ####Explain
 Have students open maze code.